katrilh/calculator/README.md

 *Note that the datatype of the expression is a string*

-**Viewing previous expressions**
+**Viewing previous calculations**

-If you wish to view all previous expression (aka display the`calc.json` file), make a GET request to `/history`.
+If you wish to view all previous calculations (aka display the`calc.json` file), make a GET request to `/history`.
 This will return something like this:

 	{
 	  "history": [